victorcui/proj1/answers.md

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.

+This view displays error messages when there is a specific request it occurs a temporary storage variable

 # Give us feedback on the project and decal below!

 # Extra credit: Link your Heroku deployed app